Nickchapman3773/Uranium-Fever/README.md

 > [!important]
 > This mod is **REQUIRED** for Uranium Fever to function properly.
 >
 > You **MUST** use the TTW Installer.
-A prior TTW installation **CANNOT** cannot be moved into the Uranium Fever TTW mod folder.
-This is because the TTW installation process performs BSA decompression of base game files, which needs to be run on the copy of Fallout: New Vegas provided by Uranium Fever.
+A prior TTW installation **CANNOT** be moved into the Uranium Fever TTW mod folder.
+This is because the TTW installation process performs BSA decompression and binary patching of base game files, which needs to be run on the copy of Fallout: New Vegas provided by Uranium Fever.

 - Download the <a href="https://mod.pub/ttw/133/files" onclick="window.open('https://mod.pub/ttw/133/files', '_self');">3.3.2a Tale of Two Wastelands Installer</a> and `extract the contents of the archive`.
 - Copy `C:\Modding\Uranium Fever\mods\[NoDelete] Tale of Two Wastelands`.